Application Period

 About the Program

-WAIDF is a six-month fellowship from January through June, occurring over ten intensive weekends, plus a week in Washington DC.
+WAIDF is a six-month fellowship from January through June, occurring over ten intensive weekends, plus a week in Washington, DC.
 Programming for these weekends focuses on a diverse range of political topics.
 The program covers the nuts and bolts of campaigns and elections, geographic issues from around the state, and developing leadership skills with our fellows.
 WAIDF offers a rich curriculum, networking opportunities, and will leave participants with lasting ties to their current class and other alumni.
-Participants meet with elected officials, leading experts, business owners, lobbyists, nonprofit leaders, and people making a difference in their communities all over the state and in Washington D.C.
+Participants meet with elected officials, leading experts, business owners, lobbyists, nonprofit leaders, and people making a difference in their communities all over the state and in Washington, D.C.
 We want our class members to get engaged in the political process while introducing them to the people and issues that are affecting our state.
-Each year WAIDF graduates a “farm team” of progressive leaders who go out into the world and make a difference within campaigns, policy jobs, non profits, and in their communities.
+Each year WAIDF graduates a “farm team” of progressive leaders who go out into the world and make a difference within campaigns, policy jobs, nonprofits, and in their communities.

 COVID Protocols